Characters: Command And Conquer Red Alert Series Factions And Characters

 The original Commie Land

 .
 The Soviet Union's expansion was facilitated by Albert Einstein's attempting to prevent the horrors of World War 2.
-Without Nazi Germany to keep them in check, Joseph Stalin took the Soviet Union to unprecedented heights, allowing him to launch an invasion of Western Europe.
+Without Nazi Germany to keep them in check, Josef Stalin took the Soviet Union to unprecedented heights, allowing him to launch an invasion of Western Europe.
 The Soviet Military Doctrine revolves around the concept of superior firepower, ground superiority and reliance on highly advanced but conventionally based technologies, based primarily on heavy armor divisions, but the Soviets are known for employing cheap infantry in the role of armor support.
 Generally Soviet forces are either equal in speed or slower than the Allies.
 The slow-moving nature of the juggernaut that is the Soviet military war machine is compensated by their raw strength and durability.

 The Allied Forces